cirocosta/go-monero/README.md

   -h, --help     Show this help message

 Available commands:
   crawl                       Crawl over the network to find all peers

   p2p-peer-list               Find out the list of local peers known by a node

-  get-block-count       Get the block count get-block-template    Get a block template on which mining a new block get-coinbase-tx-sum   Get the coinbase amount and the fees amount for n last blocks starting at particular height get-connections       Retrieve information about incoming and outgoing connections to your node (restricted) get-fee-estimate      Gives an estimation on fees per byte get-info              Retrieve general information about the state of your node and the network. (restricted) get-transaction-pool  Get all transactions in the pool on-get-block-hash     Look up a block's hash by its height sync-info             Get synchronisation information (restricted)
+  get-alternate-chains        Get alternate chains get-bans                    Get bans get-block                   Get block get-block-count             Get the block count get-block-template          Get a block template on which mining a new block get-coinbase-tx-sum         Get the coinbase amount and the fees amount for n last blocks starting at particular height get-connections             Retrieve information about incoming and outgoing connections to your node (restricted) get-fee-estimate            Gives an estimation on fees per byte get-info                    Retrieve general information about the state of your node and the network. (restricted) get-last-block-header       Get the header of the last block get-peer-list               Get peer list get-transaction-pool        Get all transactions in the pool get-transaction-pool-stats  Get the transaction pool statistics get-transactions            Retrieve transactions hard-fork-info              Get hard fork info on-get-block-hash           Look up a block's hash by its height sync-info                   Get synchronisation information (restricted)
 ```

 ## License